Stochastic coalescence in logarithmic time: Introduction

 \subsection{Empirical results}

 Our simulations show that the running time of the size-biased process is approximately $5 \log_2 n$.
-Moreover, they further demonstrate that the new size-biased process empirically performs substantially better than the uniform process even for fairly small values of $n$, i.e.\ the improvement appears not only asymptotically in the limit but already for ordinary input sizes.
-These results are summarized in Figure~\ref{fig:runtimes}, where the plot on the left clearly shows how the uniform process diverges from the linear (in logarithmic scale) trend corresponding to the runtime of the size-biased process.
-The rightmost plot identifies the crux of the matter: the uniform process rapidly produces a highly skewed cluster-size distribution, which slows it down considerably.
+Moreover, they further demonstrate that the new size-biased process empirically\vadjust{\goodbreak} performs substantially better than the uniform process even for fairly small values of $n$, that is, the improvement appears not only asymptotically in the limit but already for ordinary input sizes.
+These results are summarized in Figure~\ref{figruntimes}, where the plot on the left clearly shows how the uniform process diverges from

+the linear (in logarithmic scale) trend corresponding to the runtime of the size-biased process.
+The right-most plot identifies the crux of the matter; the uniform process rapidly produces a highly skewed cluster-size distribution, which slows it down considerably.